Nintendo video game consoles: Nintendo DS (2004)

-The Nintendo DS (iQue DS in China) is a handheld game console developed and manufactured by Nintendo, released on November 21, 2004, as the first system in the Nintendo DS family.
-It is visibly distinguishable by its horizontal clamshell design, and the presence of two displays, the lower of which acts as a touchscreen.
+The Nintendo DS (iQue DS in China) is a handheld game console developed and manufactured by Nintendo, released on November 21, 2004 in North America, December 2, 2004 in Japan, February 24, 2005 in Australia, and March 11, 2005 in Europe, as the first system in the Nintendo DS family.
+It is visibly distinguishable by its horizontal clamshell design, and the presence of two displays, the lower of which acts as a resistive touchscreen.
 The system also has a built-in microphone and supports wireless IEEE 802.11 (Wi-Fi) standards, allowing players to interact with each other within short range (10–30 meters, depending on conditions) or over the Nintendo Wi-Fi Connection service via a standard Wi-Fi access point.
 According to Nintendo, the letters "DS" in the name stand for "Developers' System" and "Double Screen", the former of which refers to the features of the handheld designed to encourage innovative gameplay ideas among developers.
 The system was known as "Project Nitro" during development.

-On March 2, 2006, Nintendo released the Nintendo DS Lite, a redesigned model of the Nintendo DS, in Japan.
-It was later released in North America, Australia, and Europe.
+Nintendo released the Nintendo DS Lite, a redesigned model of the Nintendo DS, on March 2, 2006 in Japan, June 1, 2006 in Australia, June 11, 2006 in North America, and June 23, 2006 in Europe.
 A second redesign of the Nintendo DS, the Nintendo DSi, was released on November 1, 2008, in Japan, on April 2, 2009, in Australia, April 3, 2009, in Europe, and April 5, 2009, in North America.
 It contains two cameras and downloadable software capabilities, plus a built-in flash memory and web browser.
 An SD card slot replaces the Game Boy Advance cartridge slot.
-A similar model, known as the Nintendo DSi XL, was released in 2009 in Japan and 2010 worldwide.
+A similar model, known as the Nintendo DSi XL, was released on November 21, 2009 in Japan, March 5, 2010 in Europe, March 28, 2010 in North America, and April 15, 2010 in Australia.
 It features the same configurations as its predecessor, but is slightly larger and features a large stylus designed for home use.

 As of December 31, 2013, Nintendo DS consoles have sold 154.98 million units, including 93.86 million Nintendo DS Lites, and the Nintendo DSi consoles have sold 41.33 million units.
-It is currently Nintendo's best-selling video game console of all time.
+It was Nintendo's best-selling video game console until it was surpassed by the Nintendo Switch in 2025.